How to Spend the Best Saturday Morning at the Portland Farmers Market | Fueled by Naked Juice

 If you're a food-motivated traveler like me, you know that one of the best ways to fully integrate into a new place is to explore the local farmers market.
-No matter how great a food city is— or claims to be— it all comes down to the farmers, the artisans, the true source.
+No matter how great a food city is— it all comes down to the farmers, the artisans, the true source.

 Being as Portland is ranked as the #1 Food City in America, it should come as no surprise that our markets are top notch.